amanml2026/ML-Algorithms-From-Scratch/README.md

 If you found this repository useful, consider giving it a star.

 It helps others discover the project and motivates future development.

 ---

+## 📜 License

+This project is open-source and available under the MIT License.

+---